StephenbDennis/SmartController/README.md

 4).
 Two of the terminals that launched are ssh-ing into the cameras.
 Log into each one and run the launch script ```(cd ~/ && ./setup)```

 5).
-Open 3 terminals to run the transform node, that pathfinding node, and the guide node.
+Open 3 terminals to run the transform node, the pathfinding node, and the guide node.

 6).
 The transform node must be started first with: ```rosrun setup_tf tf_listener```